steaks/codeducky/blogs/CollectionEquals.md

 return dict.Count == 0;
 </pre>

 While clunkier than the functional approaches, this implements the right semantics in linear time.
 For this reason, it will form the basis of our optimized solution.
-One odd caveat with the above code, though is that .NET's dictionary does not, allow null keys.
-A generic solution should suppor collections with null elements, so we'll need to work around this limitation.
+One odd caveat with the above code, though, is that .NET's dictionary does not, allow null keys.
+A generic solution should support collections with null elements, so we'll need to work around this limitation.

 <h1 id="improvements-and-optimizations">Improvements and Optimizations</h1>